gventuri/python-scraper/README.md

 [ ] Add csv export

 [x] Add a savings file, so that you can start from there if the script is interrupted

+[ ] Add error handling preventing the script to crash on error

+[ ] Add concurrent scraping (possibility to multiple scrapes at the same time)